beanurn/orthoset/readme.md

 Nürnberger, Lohse, Fijarczyk, Szymura and Blaxter.
 Para-allopatry in hybridising fire-bellied toads (*Bombina bombina* and *B. variegata*): inference from transcriptome-wide coalescence analyses. [bioRxiv manuscript](http://biorxiv.org/content/early/2015/10/28/030056)

 This repository is provided to document the analyses.
-The pipeline is highly customised and would need extensive modification in order to be applied to other datasets.
-At present, there are no plans to turn this pipeline into a software tool.
+The pipeline is highly customised and would need extensive modification before it could be applied to other datasets.
 The rationale for the analyses is presented in the manuscript.

 ####Input data: